How Long Are Studs for an 8 Foot Wall?

 gold ira scams buyer beware

 As a general rule of thumb, the studs for an 8-foot wall should be 92 5/8 inches long.
-To figure out the length of the studs for your project, you’ll need to measure the wall and subtract 1 1/2 inches from that number—the framing width.
+To determine the length of the studs for your project, measure the wall and subtract 1 1/2 inches from that number—the framing width.

-The reason subtraction is required is that it’s essential to keep in mind that studs don’t meet up against walls.
+Subtraction is required because it’s essential to remember that studs don’t meet up against walls.
 There’s a tiny gap between them so that they can shift with changes in humidity without cracking walls or corrupting paint jobs.
 This space, known as framing width, measures 1 1/2 inches and should be accounted for when measuring and cutting studs.

 How long are studs for a 9-foot wall?